donzaz/seb-task/readme.md

    Script to download NYC Taxi data and upload it to Google Cloud Storage.

 3. **`main.py`**
-   Cloud Function code to load Parquet files into BigQuery.
+   Cloud Function to load data files from Storage into BigQuery.

 4. **`requirements.txt`**
    Python dependencies for the Cloud Function.